Balance and Dizziness: The Visual Connection

 Testing for eye tracking problems

-Eye tracking is measured by connecting you to infrared goggles and you read a story a brief story.
+Eye tracking is measured by connecting you to infrared goggles while you read a brief story.
 The goggles measure how your eyes move across the page.
 The goggles are connected to a program that computes the grade level of your reading.
 The test measures:

 - where you are fixating;